IntersectMBO/lsm-tree/doc/final-report/final-report.md

 # Introduction

-As part of the project to reduce `cardano-node`’s memory use[@utxo-db] (colloquially known as UTxO-HD), a high-performance disk backend has been developed as an arm’s-length project by Well-Typed LLP on behalf of Intersect MBO and previously Input Output Global, Inc. (IOG).
-The intent is for the backend to be integrated into the consensus layer of `cardano-node`, specifically to be used for storing large parts of the Cardano ledger state.
-The backend is now feature-complete and should satisfy all functional requirements, and it has favourable results regarding the performance requirements.
+As part of the project to reduce `cardano-node`’s memory use[@utxo-db], by storing the bulk of the ledger state on disk (colloquially known as "UTxO-HD"[^1]), a high-performance disk backend has been developed as an arm’s-length project by Well-Typed LLP on behalf of Intersect MBO[^2].
+The intent is for the backend to be integrated into the consensus layer of `cardano-node`, specifically to be used for storing the large parts of the Cardano ledger state.

+This backend is now complete.
+It satisfies all its functional requirements, and meets all its performance requirements, including stretch targets.

+[^1]: "UTxO-HD" is a classic project-manager's misnomer.
+It is not just about
+      the UTxO, but all of the ledger state, and it is not about hard drives.
+      Indeed the performance of hard drives is too low to support the feature.
+      A better project name would be "On-disk ledger state", but there's no way to remove poorly chosen names from people's heads once they're firmly engrained.

+[^2]: And previously on behalf of Input Output Global, Inc. (IOG).

 The backend is implemented as a Haskell library called `lsm-tree`[@lsm-tree], which provides efficient on-disk key–value storage using log-structured merge-trees, or LSM-trees for short.
-An LSM-tree is a data structure for key–value mappings that is optimized for large tables with a high insertion volume, such as the UTxO set and other stake-related data.
-The library has a number of custom features that are primarily tailored towards use cases of the consensus layer, but it should be useful for the broader Haskell community as well.
+An LSM-tree is a data structure for key–value mappings that is optimized for large tables with a high insertion rate, such as the UTxO set and other stake-related data.
+The library has a number of custom features that are primarily tailored towards use cases of the consensus layer, but the library should be useful for the broader Haskell community as well.

-Currently, a UTxO-HD `cardano-node` already exists, but it is an MVP that uses off-the-shelf database software (LMDB) to store parts of the ledger state on disk[@utxo-db-api].
-Though the LMDB-based solution is suitable for the current state of the Cardano blockchain, it is not suitable to achieve Cardano’s long-term business requirements, such as high throughput with limited system resources.
+Currently, a UTxO-HD `cardano-node` already exists, but it is an MVP that uses off-the-shelf database software (LMDB) to store a part of the ledger state on disk[@utxo-db-api].
+Though the LMDB-based solution is suitable for the current state of the Cardano blockchain, it is not suitable to achieve Cardano’s long-term business requirements[@utxo-db, Section 3], such as high throughput with limited system resources.
 The goal of `lsm-tree` is to pave the way for achieving said business requirements, providing the necessary foundation on which technologies like Ouroboros Leios can build.